 Why Is Avocado Good For You?

-Eating one avocado brownie is not enough to give you all the health benefits associated with the fruit, but adding more avocados to your diet can help.
+Eating one avocado brownie may not be enough to give you all the health benefits associated with the fruit, but adding more avocados to your diet can help.
 This is especially true when you use them as a substitute for other less healthy ingredients.

 Here are 12 reasons why avocado is good for you: